keita1523/CARET_doc/docs/tips/gallery.md

 app = Application(arch, lttng)
 ```

-Please see [CARET analyze API document](https://tier4.github.io/CARET_analyze/latest/plot/) for details on the arguments of API.
+Please see [CARET analyze API document](https://tier4.github.io/CARET_analyze/latest/plot/) for details on the arguments of this API.

 ### Execution frequency
 ```python